OpenScienceMOOC/site/_modules/open-research-data.md

 ## Learning outcomes

-* The researcher will be able to define the characteristics of open data, the advantages and disadvantages associated with sharing different types of data openly, and the FAIR principles.
-* Researchers will be able to share their research data openly to a relevant public repository in a way that conforms to the FAIR principles.
-* The researcher will be able to locate and re-use datasets for their research from relevant disciplinary repositories.
+At the end of this module, the participants will be able to:

+1. Understand the benefits of embracing open data practices.
+2. Recognize the importance of data documentation (metadata), by getting familiarized with the FAIR principles and the research data management concepts.
+3. Identify data format issues and their relation to data archiving and analysis.
+4. Publish data in a data repository relevant to their scientific discipline or community.

 ## Resources